 The inner lining is an extra layer of fabric which adds more weight to the jacket.
 It helps to firmly tug down the jacket on your shoulders and makes for a smooth fall from top to bottom.
-Inner lining also absorbs sweat in some cases, is soft, warm and makes for a comfortable wearing.
+The inner lining also absorbs sweat in some cases, is soft, warm and makes for comfortable wearing.

 Jackets without inner lining are light, breathable but expensive due to more interior finishing required and added complications in producing them.

 4- Stitching & Craftsmanship